MicrosoftDocs/Devices-docs/surface-hub/surface-hub-secure-with-uefi-semm.md

 ---
-title: "Secure and manage Surface Hub 2S with SEMM"
+title: "Secure and manage Surface Hub with SEMM"
-description: "Learn more about securing Surface Hub 2S with SEMM." ms.prod: surface-hub
+description: "Learn more about securing Surface Hub with SEMM." ms.prod: surface-hub
 author: coveminer
 ms.author: chauncel
 manager: frankbu
 ms.topic: how-to
-ms.date: 06/20/2019
+ms.date: 12/05/2023
 ms.localizationpriority: Medium
+appliesto:
+- Surface Hub 2S
+- Surface Hub 3
 ---

-# Secure and manage Surface Hub 2S with SEMM and UEFI
+# Secure and manage Surface Hub with SEMM

-You can use Surface Enterprise Management Mode (SEMM) to manage UEFI settings on one or more Surface Hub 2S devices.
+You can use Surface Enterprise Management Mode (SEMM) to manage UEFI settings on one or more Surface Hub devices.
 Use the Microsoft Surface UEFI Configurator to control the following components:

 - Wired LAN
 - Cameras